amaljohn2304/AutoR-Encoder-DeepSea-Image-Enhancement-/README.md

 <h2>Histogram Analysis</h2>
 A sample of input out pairs were analyzed using histograms of each color channel.
-Enhancement of Red and green color were observed and a suppression of blue color was seen.
+Enhancement of Red and Green color were observed and a suppression of blue color is seen.
 <p align="center">
    <img src="hist_analysis.jpg" width="700" title="hover text">
 </p>

 <h2>Comparative Study</h2>
-The model was compared with many other algorithms and theri results.
+The model was compared with many other algorithms and their results.
 The quatitative analysis was done on 3 major metrics PSNR, SSIM and MSE.
 Promising results were obtained.
 <h3>PSNR VALUES</h3>
 The PSNR values provide Peak to Signal Ratio which is an indication of amount of noise in the iamge.
 <p align="left">